tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/filtering-and-selection/dedupeConsecutiveBy.md

 linkTitle: "dedupeConsecutiveBy()"
 show_in_table: true
 category: Filtering and Selection
-description: Remove consecutive duplicates, where equality is measured by a given function
+description: Remove consecutive duplicates, where equality is measured by a given function.
 ---

 ### Implementation Notes

-This function removes consecutive duplicate elements as measured by `Object.equals()`.
+This function removes consecutive duplicate elements as measured by `Object::equals()`.
 For the purposes of this gatherer, nulls are equal to each other but not equal to anything else.

-For a version of `dedupeConsecutiveBy()` that measures equality via `Object::equals`, see the [`dedupeConsecutive()`](/gatherers4j/gatherers/filtering-and-selection/dedupeconsecutive/)Gatherer.
+For a version of `dedupeConsecutiveBy()` that measures equality via `Object::equals()`, see the [`dedupeConsecutive()`](/gatherers4j/gatherers/filtering-and-selection/dedupeconsecutive/) Gatherer.

 **Signature**